 - Price: FREE

-UC Davis provides this course to teach you SQL basics, including how to use SQL commands and how to assess and create datasets.
+The University of California, Davis provides this course to teach you SQL basics.
+It includes how to use SQL commands and how to assess and create datasets.
 You will also learn how to use the collaborative data bricks workspace, create an end-to-end pipeline, and perform statistical analysis.
+In addition, you will develop a project proposal, present your findings, and make recommendations.

 This course is especially great for those who want to implement SQL in a data science context.
-By the end of the course, you will be able to do query strings, data analytics, and predictive analytics, and you will gain fluency in SQLite and Apache Spark.
+By the end of the course, you will be able to do query strings, data analytics, and predictive analytics.
+Additionally, you will gain fluency in SQLite and Apache Spark.
 All these skills are essential for using databases to enhance business performance.

 Introduction to Database Queries